Hann1bl3L3ct3r/Spellbinder/README.md

 This tool supports both **DNS spoofing** (to redirect all requests to the attacker's IPv6) and **DNS relaying** (to upstream resolvers such as `8.8.8.8`), and includes real-time console logging of DNS queries for visibility.

+Notes: the NAT64 IP needs to be a valid IP on the IPv4 subnet when set.
+The IPs also are not removed on script execution, but this generally is only an issue for the NAT64 interface or if you manually change the IPv6 address consistently.
+These IPs can be removed manually with the "ip" command.
+Also, the services for tayga and radvd stay enabled post script and need to be manually stopped.
+This will be resolved in a later update.

 ---

 ## Features